Frequently Asked Questions for Out-of-State Students

 Q: Where do I need to send my high school transcripts and test scores?

-A: The University of California has a common deadline to submit official transcripts and test scores: July 15.
+A: The University of California has common deadlines to submit official transcripts and test scores: July 1 for transcripts, and July 15 for test scores.
 Official transcripts (both high school and collegiate) are only required for those students who accept their offer of admission.
 When requesting official test scores, please use the following codes for our campus: For ACT scores our code is 0460, and for SAT scores, our college code is 4860.

 Costs, Tuition, and Financial Aid

 Q: What is the cost of attendance now, and what will it be next year?

 A: Current undergraduate student budgets can be found on the Office of Financial Aid and Scholarships web site.
 The charts include tuition and fees for both in-state and out-of-state students, room and board, books and supplies, etc. International students pay out-of-state tuition and fees.
 We cannot predict what future costs will be, since that is determined yearly by the UC Board of Regents and depends on a number of factors, including state support and operating budgets.

 Q: How much financial aid is offered for out-of-state students?

 A: Generally, non-California residents will not receive enough financial aid to cover non-resident tuition.
 However, new non-California resident students and new international students on a student visa are considered for the Undergraduate Dean's Scholarships and Awards, which offer between $12,000 and $40,000 for frosh (split over four years) or between $6,000 and $20,000 for transfers (split over two years).
 Also, students who attended a California high school for three years may qualify to have their non-resident tuition waived under AB540 legislation.

 Q: What scholarships are available from UC Santa Cruz?